 - Bacteria: Bacillus subtilis and Streptomyces lydicus are naturally occurring bacteria.
 Bacillus subtilis works by feeding on powdery mildew as its nutrition source.
 Streptomyces lydicus establishes itself on plant surfaces to attack powdery mildew at its binding site.
 Be wary of your source for these bacterial components, as they may have other added ingredients that don’t meet organic standards.

 - Copper Sulfate: Copper Sulfate can act as both a fertilizer and a fungicide.
 It can be detrimental to plants if applied excessively or the soil already contains high levels of copper.
-It can also affect the flavor of vegetables and cannabis.
+It can also affect a plants flavor .

 - Hydrogen Peroxide: Milk has proven more effective and faster acting than hydrogen peroxide in testing, but hydrogen peroxide has still been shown to damage powdery mildew.